lumigo-io/java-tracer/README.md

 Find the latest version here (the format of the version will be n.n.n):

 # Wrapping your Lambda
-* Wrap your lambda function using by extending one of the next classes `LumigoRequestHandler` or `LumigoRequestStreamHandler`
+* Wrap your lambda function by extending one of the next classes `LumigoRequestHandler` or `LumigoRequestStreamHandler`
 ```java
 class MyFunction extends LumigoRequestHandler<String, String> {